-Dr. Proudie, is appointed.
+When the beloved bishop of the diocese passes away, a new bishop, Dr. Proudie, is appointed.
 Proudie is an extremely weak man who is controlled by two schemers: his hypocritical and domineering wife, Mrs. Proudie, and his personal minister, the manipulative and self-serving Mr. Obadiah Slope.
 Both set their sites on taking power in the diocese at the expense of the longtime residents and eventually at the expense of each other.
 A war of social, political and ecclesiastical maneuvering soon breaks out between the newcomers and the long-term residents.
 Eventually, Mrs. Proudie and Mr. Slope also begin to vie against one another.

 Complicating matters is the return of the Stanhope family to Barchester.
 Dr. Stanhope is a local clergyman who has been living in Italy.
 The Stanhope children are narcissistic, vulgar and manipulative.
 Among them are the seductive and calculating Signora Madeline Vesey Neroni and the flippant, irresponsible Ethelbert "Bertie" Stanhope.
 These characters proceed to cause all sorts of strife in Barchester.

 I found it difficult to decide where to focus in this post, as this novel is so full of wonderful elements.
 There is so very much to comment upon here.
 The aspects that strike me the most are how well crafted and nuanced several of the characters are, and just how amusing, even downright funny, this book is.